-Can You Catch COVID Through Your Eyes?
+Can You Catch COVID-19 Through Your Eyes?

-Current Research on COVID-19 Eye Transmission
+What Research Found About COVID-19 Eye Transmission

-In another study, a doctor discovered that samples taken from the back of the throat and nose of COVID-19 patients were full of the virus.
-Tear samples taken from their eyes during the same period were clear of the virus.4
+One early study from 2020 found that only a small percentage of patients (0 to 7.14 percent) had SARS-CoV-2 isolated in their tear films.
+In another study, researchers discovered that samples taken from the back of the throat and nose of COVID-19 patients contained high viral loads, while tear samples taken during the same period were clear of the virus.

-How Can COVID Spread Through The Eyes?
+How Can COVID-19 Spread Through the Eyes?

 Direct Inoculation Through the Conjunctiva

-Viral Migration
+Viral Migration Through the Nasolacrimal System

 COVID-19 Symptoms